Cellular-Imaging-Amsterdam-UMC/ConvertLeica-Docker/README.md

 ### Conversion Scenarios

-- **LIF file**: Most images are converted to OME-TIFF.
+- **LIF file**: RGB and multi-channel images are converted to OME-TIFF.
 If the image is a tilescan with negative overlap, a single-image .LIF is returned instead.
-- **LOF file**: Usually converted to OME-TIFF.
+- **LOF file**: RGB and multi-channel images are converted to OME-TIFF.
 If not needed, the original .LOF is returned.
 - **XLEF file**: RGB and multi-channel images are converted to OME-TIFF.
-Special cases (e.g., negative overlap or unsupported structure) may return the original file.
+Special cases (e.g., negative overlap or unsupported structure) may return the original LOF file.

 ### WSL/Windows Example Usage